Co-Teaching Online Training

 Part B: Best practice in supporting a student teacher (Training)

-Part C: Effective assessment of the student teacher (Murray State Cooperating Teacher Handbook)
+Part C: Effective assessment of the student teacher (Cooperating Teacher Packet)

-You will need to complete Part C Co-Teaching training by reviewing Murray State's Cooperating Teacher (CT) Packet, which includes the Student Teaching Handbook: Guiding the Teacher Candidate.
+Part C Co-Teaching training is completed by reviewing the Cooperating Teacher (CT) Packet, which includes the Cooperating Teacher Information: Guiding the Teacher Candidate booklet and the Student Teaching Notebook.